 When we say “immune boost”, as we do in the name of our Acute Immune Boost formula, we are talking about nutrition that supports a fast, balanced, and adequate immune response.

 For example, zinc is an immune-boosting nutrient.
 It has been proposed that inadequate zinc levels may be the most common cause of secondary immunodeficiency in humans [1].
-Zinc can inhibit replication of the rhinovirus (which causes the common cold) and has been demonstrated to speed up recovery by approximately 33% [1].
+Zinc can inhibit replication of some viruses and has been demonstrated to speed up recovery when we fall under the weather [1].

-N-Acetyl-L-Cysteine (NAC) has a protective effect over the strength of the immune system, especially in the aging population, and may aid in shortening the duration of respiratory tract/bronchial infections [3,4].
+N-Acetyl-L-Cysteine (NAC) has a protective effect over the strength of the immune system, especially in the aging population, and may specifically support respiratory health [3,4].
 When excess mucus formation occurs, NAC may help to thin mucus for easier expectoration (a.k.a. coughing it up, we know…gross).

 In terms of medicinal herbs, elderberry extract (with its long history in traditional medicines) is also an immune-boosting ingredient.
-Elderberries have been scientifically linked to a significant reduction in the duration and severity of colds and flu-like symptoms, and are associated with a lesser likelihood of developing a cold after air travel [5,6].
+Elderberries have been scientifically linked to immune support, specifically related to air travel [5,6].
 Elderberries contain a variety of nutrients ranging from various vitamins (A, B1, B2, B6, B9, C, and E), trace elements (such as Cu, Zn, and Fe), minerals (such as K, Ca, and Mg), and phytochemicals (such as carotenoids, phytosterols, and polyphenols).

 Do I need an immune boost?